MultiMap 1.0.11

 Member Type Description

-AddRange(items) void method Bulk insert from IEnumerable<KeyValuePair>
+AddRange(items) int method Bulk insert from IEnumerable<KeyValuePair>; returns count added

 RemoveRange(items) int method Bulk removal; returns count of removed pairs